particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 {{> project-browser project="node-data-report" default-file="app.js"}}

-If you are using the Chrome browser on Windows, Mac, or Linux you can open the node.js project in your browser, edit, and run it with no software install required using the **Open in Browser** button.
+If you are using the Chrome or Edge browser on Windows, Mac, or Linux you can open the node.js project in your browser, edit, and run it with no software install required using the **Try It** button.